ashley190/traveldiary/README.md

 # Database Design
 This is the database design for Traveldiary showing the relationship between 5 tables (User Account, User Profile, Photo, Review and Blog).
 ![Database Schema](docs/DB_Schema.png)

+# Viewing API documentation
+The traveldiary documentation has been documented in the OpenAPI convention and can be found in [api docs](docs/traveldiaryapi.yaml).
+This can be viewed by using an extension such as [swagger-viewer](https://chrome.google.com/webstore/detail/swagger-viewer/nfmkaonpdmaglhjjlggfhlndofdldfag/related?hl=en) on Google Chrome.